rwcitek/Docker.qr-gen/README.md

 ```bash
 docker build --tag rwcitek/barcode-gen docker/
 ```

 ## Update/enhance instance
 You can update/enhance the instance by upgrading or adding additional packages.
-For example, you can install the `dmtx-utils` package to read/write data matrix barcodes.
+For example, you can install the `dmtx-utils` package to read/write data matrix barcodes and the `libeif-examples` to convert HEIF images (iPhone) to JPEG or PNG.
 ```bash
 cat <<'eof' | docker exec -i qrgen /bin/bash
   export DEBIAN_FRONTEND=noninteractive